hardscrabble/hardscrabble.github.io/_posts/2015-06-02-gemfiles-are-ruby-files.md

 gem 'jekyll'
 {% endhighlight %}

 But actually, maybe not!

-You should add this:
+Consider this intsead:

 {% highlight ruby %}
 gem 'github-pages'
 {% endhighlight %}

-Which includes the exact version of Jekyll that github pages is using (and [a few other things][things]).
-But...  what about when they upgrade the version of Jekyll they're using to compile your site??
+This includes the exact version of Jekyll that github pages is using (and [a few other things][things]).

+That's great, because you know you can preview your website locally and know that it will look the same when you deploy it to GitHub pages.

+You may be asking: what about when they upgrade the version of Jekyll they're using to compile your site??
 Well, they release a new version of the github-pages gem, which bumps its Jekyll dependency.
 So, ideally, before pushing to your Jekyll site on github pages, you should know that you're using the latest version of the github pages gem.

 [things]: https://github.com/github/pages-gem/blob/master/lib/github-pages.rb#L9-L31

-Here's how you can do that (via Parker Moore's blog):
+Here's how you can do that (so far I'm just summarizing that Parker Moore blog post):

 {% highlight ruby %}
 require 'json'